 If you would like to be considered for a kidney or pancreas transplant, you will receive a comprehensive evaluation.
 The process includes patient education, medical records review, patient examination, and often additional medical testing.
 You will meet with several members of the transplant team, including a transplant coordinator, nephrologist, surgeon, and social worker, and also attend an education class on transplantation.
 The evaluation appointment involves blood work, a chest x-ray, and an EKG.
-Our multidisciplinary transplant team then reviews your case and decides whether you are a good candidate for transplant.
-Our goal is to have your full workup complete within 24 hours of being seen in our clinic, and if you are eligible, listing you within 90 days of your evaluation.
+Our multidisciplinary transplant team then reviews your case and decides whether you are a good candidate for transplant, and whether any additional testing may be required to establish your candidacy.
+If you are eligible, our goal is to list you within 90 days of your evaluation.

 Diagnostics for Kidney and Pancreas Transplants

 Each member of the multidisciplinary team at the University of Michigan Transplant Center is a specialized expert dedicated to transplant patients.
 That includes our subspecialist radiologists.
 Our Biopsy Clinic is open five days a week and we perform approximately 20 kidney biopsies per week.
 All biopsies are read on the same day they are performed by specialized renal pathologists.
 Specialists working in our Histocompatibility Laboratory deal with tissue typing and detection of antibodies, which is very important in not only determining which donors are compatible for potential recipients but also in managing transplants.